10 Tips to Simplify Holiday Entertainingposted by Andrea | 12/10/2015

 I know it’s not exactly “green” but it makes things SO much simpler.
 Unless you’re having a formal sit-down dinner, I would highly encourage you to use paper and plastic plates, napkins, cups, and maybe even utensils.

 I usually set out Sharpie markers so everyone can label their cups (especially if kids are involved).
-I also set out several trash/recycling bags so it’s obvious where the trash needs to go… and so I (hopefully) don’t get piles and piles of cups and plates on my counter!
+I also set out several trash cans and recycling bags so it’s obvious where the trash needs to go… and so I (hopefully) don’t get piles and piles of cups and plates on my counter!

 If you’re not comfortable using paper and plastic, I’d suggest scouring local thrift stores for light-weight, stackable, white plates (I like the Corelle brand as they don’t break easily) and extra sets of cutlery so you have plenty of dishes to go around.